fullStackOasis/react-native-i18n-demo/README.md

 ![React Native i18n demo](https://github.com/fullStackOasis/react-native-i18n-demo/raw/master/react-native-i18n-demo.png)

 Here's a screenshot taken of the app running in an Android device in the Netherlands.
 I18n.fallbacks is set to true, so that 'nl' is sufficient, and neither 'nl-NL' nor 'nl-BE' are required.
+Notice that some strings have not been translated into Dutch.
+Those lines are still hard-coded in English, as in the original project.

 ![React Native i18n demo on device in NL](https://github.com/fullStackOasis/react-native-i18n-demo/raw/master/react-native-i18n-demo-nl.png)

 ## Snapshot tests using jest